demetres12/seip-lab/unittesting/README.md

 The current module serves the unit testing of several Java source files.
 Implemented with the Maven build automation tool, several test cases evaluate the functionality of multiple operations.
 Aiming to verify the tests' expected behavior, we take into consideration exception cases as well a plethora of challenging instances.
-Fot on the JUnit testing framework (version 4.12), we apply a variety of techniques for the needs of sufficient testing coverage level.
+Being dependant on the JUnit testing framework (version 4.12), we apply a variety of techniques for the needs of a sufficient testing coverage level.

 ## Getting started with the Unit Testing project